Treaty of Bucharest (1812): Negotiations

-The negotiations took place in Bucharest and started on January 11, 1812.
+The negotiations took place in Bucharest and started on 11 January 1812.
 The Ottoman negotiators were Mehmed Said Galib Efendi, Reis Efendi, Muftuzade Ibrahim Selim Efendi, and Abdulhamid Efendi.
 The Russian plenipotentiaries were Andre Italinsky, Lieutenant-General Jean Sabaniev, Joseph Fontone and Antoine Fonton.
-Initially Russia refused to modify the peace terms to give the Ottomans any benefit.
-They had wanted to gain more land in the Balkans and Caucasus than the Ottomans were willing to give and wanted control of many Turkish ports and fortresses along the Black Sea and Danube River This is when British plenipotentiary, Stratford Canning came to Constantinople to help move the process along.
-Canning recommended to Russia to be more moderate in their demands of European and Asiatic territories, because if the Ottomans were pushed too far, they may turn to France for an ally.
+Initially, Russia refused to modify their peace terms to give the Ottomans any benefit.
+They wanted to gain more land in the Balkans and Caucasus than the Ottomans were willing to give and wanted control of many Turkish ports and fortresses along the Black Sea and Danube River.
+This is when British plenipotentiary, Stratford Canning came to Constantinople to help move the process along.
+Canning recommended to Russia to be more moderate in its demands for European and Asiatic territories, because if the Ottomans were pushed too far, they might turn to France for an ally.
 The French, however, were attempting to prevent the settlement from being reached.
-In early May the Russians modified their end of the demands on the advice of Canning, to make progress on the treaty.
-Eventually the treaty was signed by both parties in Manuc’s Inn, Bucharest on May 28, 1812 and ratified on 5 July 1812.
+In early May, the Russians took Canning's advice and modified the scope of their demands, to make progress on the treaty.
+Eventually the treaty was signed by both parties in Manuc's Inn, Bucharest on 28 May 1812 and ratified on 5 July 1812.